The Evolution of Political Ideals at LYRATEK.COM

 This is another big fundamental shift in ideals, with "Trust" being the Fourth Density principle we are evolving towards, and the "Need to Control" being the resource-draining substitute that mankind has been settling for in its place over the last few millenia.

 A few common assumptions seem to be taken for granted surrounding these principles in the political field.
-It is assumed that corporations are not to be trusted, therefore we require them to be controlled by government.
+It is assumed that corporations and large businesses are not to be trusted, therefore we require them to be controlled by government.
 However, how many people actually trust their government more?

 It is important to remember that both corporations and government are made of ordinary people, and we are all evolving together.
 Scare tactics have often been employed to cause the common person to give up his or her power and allow others to control them.
 Theoretically, government should be trusted greater, because they are accountable to the people.
 Yet how many people only look hastily at what government is doing when required to vote?
 How many take the extra step to get involved in democracy and have their voices heard on important issues?
 How many of us pay attention to the new laws and new changes to laws that government makes between elections?